steveturbek/turbek.com/articles/scorbot-controller.md

   - confirmed Gripper encoder works, hand spinning disc.
 47 ohm resistor works to LED.
 LED is infrared, not visible. photoresistor needs 10k pull up to 5v each to pin 0 and 1, where signal is read.
 (Arduino has this built in)
   - assuming other encoders work, proceeding with buying parts

+  - arduino mega has 5v outputs
+  - H bridge has enable pins to enable PWM speed control

 ## TODO

 - check / set microswitches are in centerpoint of movement